WebBluetoothCG/ble-test-peripheral-android/README.md

 ### Caveats

 BLE peripheral mode was introduced in Android 5.0 Lollipop.
 Due to hardware chipset dependency, some devices don't have access to this feature.
-Here's a non-exhaustive list of devices that support BLE peripheral mode at the time of writing: Nexus 5X, Nexus 6, Nexus 9, Moto E 4G LTE, LG G4, Galaxy S6.
+Here's a non-exhaustive list of devices that support BLE peripheral mode at the time of writing: Nexus 5X, Nexus 6P, Nexus 6, Nexus 9, Moto E 4G LTE, LG G4, Galaxy S6.

 Source: http://stackoverflow.com/questions/26482611/chipsets-devices-supporting-android-5-ble-peripheral-mode